 - Dandelion greens have more protein per serving than spinach.
 The greens themselves are 14% protein and contain all essential amino acids so it’s a complete protein.
 One chopped cup contains 1.5 grams of protein.

-What are some of the medicinal benefits of dandelion?
+What are some of the health benefits of dandelions?

-Traditionally, dandelion has been used as a diuretic, to increase the amount of urine in order to get rid of too much fluid.
+Traditionally, dandelions have been used as a diuretic, to increase the amount of urine in order to get rid of too much fluid.
 This is not typically an issue for children unless said child has liver problems.

-A few animal studies also suggest that dandelion might help fight inflammation which sadly, a lot of children have these day.
+A few animal studies also suggest that dandelion might help fight inflammation which sadly, a lot of us have these day.

 First, try to harvest in spring or fall and always do so in a more “wild setting.”
 Roadside dandelions are chalk full of pollutants and park dandelions are chalk full of animal waste and most likely weed killer.
 So try to find a field that is off the beaten path a bit.